Role-Based Access Control

 Role-Based User Accounts

-Separate from the manner in which SL1 utilizes organization membership, access hooks and keys, and user accounts and policies to establish role-based access control throughout the system, it also offers two limited access, role-based user accounts that can be used for performing maintenance tasks or troubleshooting problems.
+Separate from the manner in which Skylar One utilizes organization membership, access hooks and keys, and user accounts and policies to establish role-based access control throughout the system, it also offers two limited access, role-based user accounts that can be used for performing maintenance tasks or troubleshooting problems.
 This section describes those role-based user accounts and how to use them.

 What are Role-Based User Accounts?